davideas/FlexibleAdapter/README.md

 - Kotlin Multiplatform (KMP): For projects targeting Android and iOS, use Compose Multiplatform.
 Since FlexibleAdapter depends on the Android View system, it is not compatible with multiplatform targets.

 ### A final word
-No further feature requests or pull requests will be processed, also it will not be migrated to a modern repository center, as the library is considered a "finished" product.
+No further feature requests or pull requests will be processed, as the library is considered a "finished" product.

+As last contribution to the community the library has been published to Maven Central Repository.

 Thank you to have adopted this library in your project.

 # FlexibleAdapter
 - Last build: [v5.1.0](https://github.com/davideas/FlexibleAdapter/releases/tag/5.1.0) on 2018.09.30 with AndroidX